 This gap analysis helps you evaluate the core content provided.
 It’s not just a question of quality, but also about how that content meets your organisation’s needs.
 Most of all, what you want is something that enhances and improves on what you have.
 This might be measured in terms of coverage, focus, flexibility, best practice, accessibility and so on.
 But if it’s not addressing a training need and a specific business goal, you risk not maximising your investment.

 Make sure you understand the pricing and licensing model associated with training catalogues.
 How many learners are covered in the initial price?
 Business Skills training doesn’t stand still, so are regular updates available and what do they cost?
-If you’ve an organisation that operates over different sites do you need to pay more to have them covered?
+If you’re an organisation that operates over different sites do you need to pay more to have them covered?

 Then you should consider the implementation and maintenance costs.
-Training providers usually offer support in deployment or claim that their training modules are ready to implement out of the box (plug in and play), but do you need your own IT staff to be involved?
+Training providers usually offer support in deployment or claim that their training modules are ready to implement out of the box (plugin and play), but do you need your own IT staff to be involved?

 Even if there’s no extra cost for the initial implementation, are there costs in ongoing maintenance?
 Do your IT or L&D people need training to maintain the Catalogues?

 Training providers are selling and the proof of what they’re selling is in the content.
-Naturally you need to evaluate the quality and appeal of the content.
+Naturally, you need to evaluate the quality and appeal of the content.
 Ask yourself if the content on offer meets industry standards?
 Is it written, edited and reviewed by recognised Subject Matter Experts?

 Business Skills is a broad, general area and not every aspect may be relevant to your organisation.
 Consider whether the training provider has a good understanding of and experience in your industry and business sector.
 Make sure you check out the provider’s references and business testimonials.